blacktm/r2d/README.md

 window :show
 ```

-That's a basic R2D application.
 Read the reference below to learn about all the things you can do with R2D.
 See the [examples](/examples) directory for more sample applications to try.

 # Basic Drawing